Yasser Abu Shabab: Looting and securing aid convoys

 In October 2023, during the outbreak of the Gaza war, Abu Shabab escaped the prison as it was being bombed by Israel.
 The circumstances of his escape are unknown.
-After his escape, Abu Shabab and his followers organized raids to turn the tables on Hamas and take action to address the humanitarian crisis in Gaza.
+After his escape, Abu Shabab and his followers organized raids to turn the tables on Hamas and take action claimed to address the humanitarian crisis in Gaza.
 He led a gang of around 100 members, mostly former officers from the Palestinian Authority's National Security Forces to intercept food and supply trucks entering Gaza after accusing Hamas of stealing the provisions and shooting people.
 In November 2024, Abu Shabab survived an assassination attempt by Hamas at the European Hospital in Khan Yunis.
 He managed to flee but two of his associates were killed.
 In January 2025, Hamas executed one of his senior aides.

-In May 2025, Abu Shabab and his men were reported to be securing the aid convoys for the Gaza Humanitarian Foundation.
+In May and June 2025, in what The New York Times and NPR described as a rebranding, Abu Shabab announced that his group was securing aid into the Gaza Strip, protecting routes to US and Israeli aid sites administered by the Gaza Humanitarian Foundation.
+Despite this, spokesperson of GHF said that the organization had "no collaboration" with Abu Shabab.
+He said that all GHF workers were unarmed and none belong to Abu Shabab's group.

 Hamas accused him of being a collaborator with Israel, claiming his group operated behind earth berms securing humanitarian entry routes under the U.S. humanitarian aid initiative.
 According to reports, his forces were escorting convoys from the Kerem Shalom crossing, armed with AK-47 rifles allegedly provided by the Israel Defense Forces (IDF).
-Hamas has accused Abu Shabab's group of working with the IDF to inspect buildings before Israeli troops moved in.
+Hamas accused Abu Shabab's group of working with the IDF to inspect buildings before Israeli troops moved in.

+In an interview with CNN, truck drivers said that Abu Shabab provided 200 armed men to protect their convoys.
+In social media posts, Abu Shabab claimed responsibility for safeguarding aid trucks, and organizing and directing aid convoys.
+UN humanitarian agency OCHA stated that "it did not pay anyone" to guard aid trucks entering Gaza.
+In June 2025, Abu Shabab released videos calling on citizens of Rafah to return, promising them food, shelter, and protection in makeshift camps which were built under the watch of IDF.